huawenbo/GGOT/README.md

 # GGOT: Uncovering critical transitions and molecule mechanisms in disease progressions using Gaussian graphical optimal transport

-Detecting Disease Critical Transitions Using Gaussian Graphical Optimal Transport Embedded With Protein Interaction Networks.

 This repository contains our proposed methods *Gaussian Graphical Optimal Transport* (GGOT) for detecting critical transitions and identifying trigger molecules of diseases, the corresponding pre-processed diseases datasets from TCGA and GEO databases, and pre-processed Protein-Protein Interaction (PPI) Networks of the Human and Mouse Genomes.

 Code for the paper:

 > Wenbo Hua, Ruixia Cui, Heran Yang, Jingyao Zhang, Chang Liu, Jian Sun.
-"Uncovering critical transitions and molecule mechanisms in disease progressions using Gaussian graphical optimal transport" *Communications Biology* 2025.
+"Uncovering critical transitions and molecule mechanisms in disease progressions using Gaussian graphical optimal transport" *Communications Biology* **8**, 575 (2025) https://doi.org/10.1038/s42003-025-07995-z.

 ## Overview